 Under the Tudors and Stuarts stability seems to have returned.
 There is no obvious evidence of disturbances during the Reformation and the Civil Wars even though much of the land was then in the hands of the Hales family who were involved in religious conflict in the 16th and 17th centuries.
-This could have produced upheaval.
-In fact the family were to be Lords of the Manor of Thanington from at least 1697 until the mid-1770s.
+This could have produced upheaval but there is no evidence of it affecting the Lanes.
+In fact, the family were to be Lords of the Manor of Thanington from at least 1697 until the mid 1770s.
 At the same time farming seems to have developed over this period, from being mainly wheat and arable.
 Thus hops began to come in during the late 17th century.
 And some large farms also began to grow more fruit, mainly for the London market.